 7 People Who Hated Pride and Prejudice

 It is a truth universally acknowledged that few books are as beloved as Jane Austen’s Pride and Prejudice.
-And this January marks the 200th anniversary of the publication of a book that routinely appears on best-loved literature lists across the globe, is a fixture in high school classrooms, and has spawned a rabid fan-base.
+It appears on best-loved literature lists across the globe, is a fixture in high school classrooms, and has spawned a rabid fan-base.

 The story of how Miss Elizabeth Bennet’s disdain for the wealthy, prideful Fitzwilliam Darcy turned to love has never been out of print, and has sold more than 20 million copies since its first appearance.
 Austen’s family, however, probably didn’t see much of that success: She sold the novel’s copyright to her publisher for £110 (around £6,400 in today’s money, or just over $10,000) before its debut in January 1813; she died just a few years later, in 1817.
 Though the novel was reviewed positively and was well-received by the upper classes at the time, it was no widespread sensation.
 It wasn’t until the 20th century that the book and its author were rediscovered and lifted to the rarefied place in the English literature pantheon they hold today.